 Don’t be bullied by big insurance!
 Here is how YOU, the homeowner, can negotiate with your insurance provider:

 Time to play hardball!

-For example, you don’t get the luxury of telling your insurance provider that their premium is too high and that you’re not going to pay it—you want a lower price.
+When your insurance company tells you that they will not pay you the amount it will cost to replace your roof, they are essentially telling you they don’t like the price.
+You don’t get the luxury of telling your insurance provider that their premium is too high and that you’re not going to pay it—you want a lower price.
 So, why do they get to tell you your roof costs too much and they’re not going to pay you?
-A big contributor with this one is that insurance companies are not factoring in the inflated prices of materials due to shortages from COVID.
-You can learn about the shortages here.
+(A big contributor with this one is that insurance companies are not factoring in the inflated prices of materials due to shortages from COVID.
+You can learn about the shortages here.)